istio/istio/docs/concepts/mixer.md

 title: Mixer
 type: markdown
 ---
+{% capture overview %}
+The page explains the role and composition of the Istio mixer.
+{% endcapture %}

+{% capture body %}
+## General usage

 The mixer provides the control-plane abstractions necessary for most real-world multi-tenant services.
 The proxy delegates policy decisions to the mixer and dispatches its telemetry data to the mixer, which